buildpacks/rfcs/text/0000-rfc-process.md

 **Project RFC**: An RFC with cross-cutting implications, requiring collaboration between multiple teams or affecting multiple personas.

 **Team RFC**: An RFC with narrower implication in comparison to a project RFC, with work scoped to a single team and implications for a narrower set of personas.

+**Author**: The author or authors of an RFC are responsible for producing the draft RFC and updating it to incorporate feedback.
+Changes should not be made to a draft RFC without the author's consent.

+**Steward**: The steward of an RFC is responsible for shepherding an RFC through the process, including working with the author to ensure RFC completeness and quality, and building consensus among stakeholders.

 **Call for Votes**: When an RFC is deemed ready by a team lead, that team lead initiates the voting process with a call for votes.
 At this point the RFC is closed to modification.

 **End Date**: When a call for votes is initiated, an end date for voting is set.
 Any person wishing to vote on an RFC must do so by the end date.

+**Voting Window**: The time period between a call for votes and the voting end date is referred to as the voting window.

 **Lazy Consensus**: Voting on project level RFCs is done by lazy consensus.
 Any project member with a binding vote who has not voted by the end date is assumed to assent to the RFC.